-The ways you can set up to synchronize files from the Management Node to the nodes in xCAT are explained in the following "How to Sync Files in xCAT..." documentation.
+The ways you can set up to synchronize files from the Management Node to the nodes in xCAT are

-1.14 Migrating the CSM Monitoring setup to xCAT
+1.14Migrating the CSM Monitoring setup to xCAT

 Check to see what Monitoring has been configured in the CSM cluster.
 To check the current monitoring configuration, run Iscondresp and Issensor on the CSM MS and the nodes.
 This will display the current conditions and responses that are associated and whether they are Active or Not active.